PADDLE GEORGIA FREQUENTLY ASKED QUESTIONS

 How many people participate?

-Each year, more than 350 people participate, ranging in age from 4 to 84.
+Each year, between 300 and 450 people participate, ranging in age from 4 to 84.
 Most of these adventurers are “thru-paddlers” traveling all seven days.
 A smaller number choose Paddle Georgia Lite, our weekend-only and two-day options.

 Can I go for just part of the trip?

 Yes.
-Our Paddle Georgia Lite package includes the first two days of the trip (June 16-17) or the last two days of the trip (June 21-22) A limited number of spaces will be available for this option based on how many thru-paddlers register.
+Our Paddle Georgia Lite package includes the first two days of the trip (June 15-16) on the Withlacoochee River or the last two days of the trip (June 20-21) on the Suwannee River.
+A limited number of spaces will be available for this option based on how many thru-paddlers register.

 What does my registration fee include?

 Your Paddle Georgia registration fee includes a T-shirt, boat decal, maps and river descriptions, souvenir cup, a year’s membership to Georgia River Network, camping with bath facilities, shuttles to campsites, entertainment, activities, educational programs and special swag from our sponsors.

 What’s a Canoe-A-Thon?

 Like a walk-a-thon, Paddle Georgia’s Canoe-A-Thon will raise money for Georgia River Network.
 Each participant is asked to solicit donations on a per-mile basis.
 Those participants generating more than $850 may choose to have their registration fee reimbursed, and the top 250 Canoe-A-Thon participants who raise at least $300 will be eligible for priority registration for Paddle Georgia 2020.
 Canoe-A-Thoners compete for gifts and prizes, including new canoes and kayaks and other great goods from The Outside World and our many other sponsors.